August Cappelen: Background

 Hermann August Cappelen was born in Skien, Norway.
 He was the son of Diderik von Cappelen (1795–1866) and Margaret Noble Severine Henriette Løvenskiold (1796–1866).
 Both the Løvenskiold and Cappelen families were prominent Norwegian families of merchants, land owners, civil servants and politicians.
 His family were the owners of prominent iron works and various other properties.
 His grandfather, Diderik von Cappelen (1761–1828), was member of the Norwegian Constituent Assembly at Eidsvoll Manor in 1814.

 He grew up at Holden, a manor in Ulefoss in the Grenland district of the county of Telemark.
 After school graduation in Skien in 1845, he went to Christiania to take another exam at the Royal Frederick University.
 He subsequently went to Düsseldorf, where he studied with Hans Gude.
 Cappelen was a student at Kunstakademie Düsseldorf under Johann Wilhelm Schirmer in landscape painting class from 1846 to 1850.
 He is associated with the Düsseldorf school of painting.

 Career

 Cappelen went on several study tours in Norway: Lom Municipality in Gudbrandsdalen (along with Gude and Johan Fredrik Eckersberg, 1846), Sogn and Hardanger (1847), as well as several summer residence in the countryside around Holden.

-His paintings were characterized by breadth and originality, combined with much poetical feeling.
-His wild designs from Telemark with forests, lakes and streams are filled with a pathetic mood of loneliness and transience.
-Powerful forms of nature, especially trees and mountains block, is effective in the composition, coloring and playing in the deep moss green tones.